Make APIs for You and Me

 - Even home appliances are able to replenish supplies; for example, ordering microwaveable popcorn directly from an Alexa-enabled AmazonBasics microwave oven.

 Have you ever wondered how this works?

 But what if that same data could just as easily be accessed by another piece of software?
+For example, your smartwatch sharing the number of steps you’re taking with a performance-charting service on the web or with the electronic health records (EHR) system used by the doctor who you’ve asked to help improve your fitness?
 In this case, the UI concerns are very different.
 After all, software doesn’t have eyes, emotions, or intuition—it doesn’t need an over-the-top graphical user interface.
 However, in the same way a UI is tailored to humans, software needs an interface that makes it easy to get data or functionality from other software.

 An API is equivalent to a user interface, except it’s designed for software instead of humans.
 This is why APIs are often described in the media as technology that allows applications to talk to one another.

-In a nutshell, the client sends a request for specific information or functionality to another system.
+The client sends a request for specific information or functionality to another system.
 That system returns the data or functionality in a response.
 To send or receive data, there is an expectation that it will be in a specific format that both sides can understand.
-Makes sense?
+That format is often very sensitive to the context(s) it serves.
 Let's take a closer look.